JamesCostello-dev/Google-Book-Search/README.md

-# MERN Book Search Engine
+# Google Book Search

 ## Description

-Google Book Search is MERN application using Google Books API built with GraphQL and Apollo Server.
+Google Book Search is full stack MERN application using Google Books API built with GraphQL and Apollo Server.
+Allows users to search Google Books API and save their favorite books to a database.

 ## Table of Contents: